CURRENT OFFERS - Click Here

 What are Red Spider Mite?

 Spider Mites are less than 1mm in size and difficult to see without a lens or microscope unless you have very sharp eyes.
 They often live underneath leaves, and are only active when it is warm.
-In winter they hibernate either as eggs, or inactive newborns which you can often spot as tiny cream, red or orange shiny dots.
+So can be around all year in houseplant collections.
+Outside in winter they hibernate either as eggs, or inactive newborns which you can often spot as tiny cream, red or orange shiny dots.

 Red Spider Mite

-These tiny, highly destructive pests are common in greenhouses and on house plants and can also be found on outdoor plants during the warmer summer months.
+These tiny, highly destructive pests are common in sunny greenhouses and houseplants, they can also be found on outdoor plants during the warmer summer months.
 In the greenhouse look out for them on citrus, tomatoes, cucumbers, melons, vines, carnations and chrysanthemums.
 Outdoors, you may find them on daylilies, gladioli, conifers and many tender plants.
+Unfortunately for houseplants they don't seem to discriminate.

 What does spider mite damage look like?
 The symptoms